 Since God is love, He has given us a desire to love others, especially believers.
 We may not always feel love towards them, yet we will show love by seeking to do them good whenever we have the opportunity.

 Fourth, our affections will not be set upon the things of the world.

 "If any man love the world, the love of the Father is not in him."—1 John 2:15

 "For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit...But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of His."—Romans.
 8:5, 9

-These changes are not the cause of our salvation for we are saved by Christ (as our propitiation and as the giver of the gift of perfect righteousness) through faith—even that is not of ourselves but is a gift from God (Eph.
+These changes are not the cause of our salvation, for we are saved by Christ (as our propitiation and as the giver of the gift of perfect righteousness) through faith—even that is not of ourselves but is a gift from God (Eph.
 2:8-9).
-Rather, these changes are the evidence that we truly have been born again, even as fruit is the evidence of the type of tree or plant that bears it (Matt.
-7:16-19).
+Rather, these changes are the evidence that we truly have been born again.
 If they are not manifested in our life, it is likely we have not savingly believed in Christ.
 And therefore, it is vital that we diligently read the Bible until we are assured of having saving faith in Him.
 The Bible says, "So then faith cometh by hearing, and hearing by the Word of God" (Rom.
 10:17).
-A good place to start is 1 John and James for they deal extensively with the changes that result from being born again.
+A good place to start is 1 John and James, for they deal extensively with the changes that result from being born again.